giant-steps/data-eng-001/README.md

 # Delivery Instructions

-Your code must be delivered in a private Github repository.
-Once you are done, you must give permission to the user @rafalee and send an email with the repository’s link to the same email address that last contacted you.
+Your code must be delivered in a **private** Github repository.
+Once you are done, you must give permission to the user [rafalee](https://github.com/rafalee) and send an email with the repository’s link to the same email address that last contacted you.

 Your repository must have a README file with sufficient instructions on how to run your solution and the automated tests.